auth0/docs/mysql-connection-tutorial.md

 ![](/img/db-connection-login-script.png)

-The following code will be generated from for you in the editor below:
+The following code will be generated for you in the editor below:

 	function login (username, password, callback) {
 	  var connection = mysql({